bright/new-www/_posts/2018-04-20-using-typescript-with-redux.md

 ## Can we do more?

-All we did so far was to add the basic type definitions that could prevent us from a set of typos.
-But looking at the reducers, we're far from an actual type safety as `AnyAction`-typed actions – as this `any` in the name suggests – does not give the TypeScript compiler any clue what payload the particular action type actually carry.
-We might still make a typo when accessing action's payload properties, assume its wrong type or use properties of action of another type by mistake and TypeScript has no tool to warn us in this case:
+All we have done so far was to add the basic type definitions that could prevent us from a set of typos.
+But looking at the reducers, we're far from an actual type safety as `AnyAction`-typed actions – as this `any` in the name suggests – does not give the TypeScript compiler any clue what payload the particular action type actually carries.
+We might still make a typo while accessing action's payload properties, assume its wrong type or use the properties of action of another type by mistake and TypeScript has no tool to warn us in this case:

 ```typescript
 function visibilityFilter(state: VisibilityFilter = 'SHOW_ALL', action: AnyAction): VisibilityFilter {